Language Arts 5

 “For you created my inmost being; you knit me together in my mother’s womb.
 I praise You because I am fearfully and wonderfully made; Your works are wonderful, I know that full well.
 My frame was not hidden from you when I was made in the secret place, when I was woven together in the depths of the earth.
 Your eyes saw my unformed body; all the days ordained for me were written in Your book before one of them came to be.”

-Learning to eat healthy foods and in moderation, along with daily physical activity, helps our bodies to be the best that they can be in order to serve the Lord.
+Learning to eat healthy foods, in moderation, along with daily physical activity, helps our bodies to be the best that they can be in order to serve the Lord.
 Additionally, knowing what to think and how to think, through a proper grasp of who we are in relation to the God of the universe, helps us to organize our thought-life in a way that supports a biblical worldview.
 This, then, benefits us as we learn to live and think rightly in a world that wants to pull us away from God.

 Prerequisites: